Gimme That: Music video

-The music video was directed by Erik White, who also directed the videos for "Run It!" and "Yo (Excuse Me Miss)".
-It was inspired by the Michael Jackson videos "Smooth Criminal" and "You Rock My World" videos.
-It was shot at the Los Angeles Union Station in downtown Los Angeles.
+A music video for "Gimme That" was directed by Erik White, who had previously directed Brown's visuals for "Run It!" and "Yo (Excuse Me Miss)".
+Shot at the Los Angeles Union Station in Downtown Los Angeles, it was largely inspired by Michael Jackson's music videos for "Smooth Criminal" and "You Rock My World."
+As of June 2024, "Gimme That" has received over 250 million views on YouTube.

 The music video begins with Brown walking into the station.
 After catching the eye of a girl near him, he falls asleep listening to "Poppin'" on his Sony Walkman Bean.
 In his dream, the station transforms into a 1920s Harlem setting, with him a business man and the girl a rich snobby woman.
 At the end, Brown and the girl almost kiss but he is woken up by Lil Wayne.